Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Can the appointment of an arbitrator be challenged?
 Can an arbitrator be disqualified?
 What is the procedure for this?

-The appointment of an arbitrator can be challenged if reasonable doubts are raised as to the arbitrator’s independence or impartiality, or if the arbitrator does not possess the qualifications as agreed between the parties.
+A party may challenge the arbitrator appointed by the other party, if justifiable doubts are raised as to the arbitrator’s independence or impartiality, or if the arbitrator does not possess the qualifications as agreed between the parties.

 The parties are free to agree on a procedure to challenge the appointment of an arbitrator.
+In the absence of any agreement, the party seeking to challenge the appointment of an arbitrator must send a written statement of the reasons for the challenge, within 15 days of becoming aware of either the constitution of the tribunal or the grounds for challenge.
 Unless the arbitrator withdraws or both parties agree to the challenge, the tribunal will decide whether the arbitrator should be disqualified.
-Local arbitration institutions in India - including the London Court of International Arbitration India and the Indian Council for Arbitration - have also set out procedures for challenging the appointment of an arbitrator.
+Local arbitration institutions in India have also set out procedures for challenging the appointment of an arbitrator.

 How should an objection to jurisdiction be raised?